jmcx/gravitee-quickstart/02_GKO_minikube/README.md

 Now we can install the GKO helm chart:

 > !!!
-There was an issue at time of writing requirement the extra `0.11.0` tag shown below, hopefully this won't been needed as of February 2024.
+There was [an issue](https://gravitee.atlassian.net/browse/APIM-3747) at time of writing requiring the extra `0.11.0` tag shown below in order to make sure we install the latest "stable" release of GKO (in this case, avoiding 1.0.0-x.beta versions).
+Once this fix is released you won't needed to specify this additional paramater.

 ```sh
 helm install graviteeio-gko graviteeio/gko --set manager.image.tag=0.11.0 --namespace gravitee